lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 > This is how the annotation task will look like.
 > **Check the box below.**
-> When you have ticked the box a confidence scale will appear.
+> Don't forget to select your confidence score before you proceed!

 \
 :grey-background[Now read the modified text:]